Echo chamber (media): Examples

-However, since the creation of the internet, scholars have been curious to see the changes in political communication.
+Since the creation of the internet, scholars have been curious to see the changes in political communication.
 Due to the new changes in information technology and how it is managed, it is unclear how opposing perspectives can reach common ground in a democracy.
 The effects seen from the echo chamber effect has largely been cited to occur in politics, such as Twitter and Facebook during the 2016 presidential election in the United States.
 Some believe that echo chambers played a big part in the success of Donald Trump in the 2016 presidential elections.

 Countermeasures

 From media companies

 Some companies have also made efforts in combating the effects of an echo chamber on an algorithmic approach.
 A high-profile example of this is the changes Facebook made to its "Trending" page, which is an on-site news source for its users.
 Facebook modified their "Trending" page by transitioning from displaying a single news source to multiple news sources for a topic or event.
 The intended purpose of this was to expand the breadth of news sources for any given headline, and therefore expose readers to a variety of viewpoints.
-There are startups building apps with the mission of encouraging users to open their echo chambers, such as unFound.news.
-Another example is a beta feature on BuzzFeed News, called "Outside Your Bubble".
-This experiment adds a module at the bottom of BuzzFeed News articles to show reactions from various platforms, like Twitter, Facebook, and Reddit.
+There are startups building apps with the mission of encouraging users to open their echo chambers, such as UnFound.news.
+Another example is a beta feature on BuzzFeed News called "Outside Your Bubble", which adds a module to the bottom of BuzzFeed News articles to show reactions from various platforms like Twitter, Facebook, and Reddit.
 This concept aims to bring transparency and prevent biased conversations, diversifying the viewpoints their readers are exposed to.

-Solution

-A 2022 study focused on how one can resolve online echo chambers without surveillance of individuals.
-In social networks, users often engage with like-minded peers.
-This selective exposure to opinions might result in echo chambers, i.e., political fragmentation and social polarization of user interactions.
-When echo chambers form, opinions have a bimodal distribution with two peaks on opposite sides.
-In certain issues, where either extreme positions contain a degree of misinformation, neutral consensus is preferable for promoting discourse.
-In a 2022 study the researchers introduce the random dynamical nudge (RDN), which presents each agent with input from a random selection of other agents’ opinions and does not require surveillance of every person’s opinions. the computational results in two different models suggest that the random dynamical nudge leads to a unimodal distribution of opinions centered around the neutral consensus.
-Furthermore, the random dynamical nudge is effective both for preventing the formation of echo chambers and also for depolarizing existing echo chambers.
-Due to the simple and robust nature of the random dynamical nudge, social media networks might be able to implement a version of this self-feedback mechanism, when appropriate, to prevent the segregation of online communities on complex social issues.